 When applying GAAP for the purposes of subclause (1), the cost of financing is-

 applicable only in respect of the period commencing on the date the asset becomes or is forecast to become a works under construction and terminating on its commissioning date or forecast commissioning date, as the case may be; and

+calculated using a rate not greater than the EDB’s forecast weighted average of borrowing costs for each applicable disclosure year.

+For the purposes of subclause (3)(b), the ‘forecast weighted average of borrowing costs’ is calculated for a disclosure year using principles set out in GAAP, taking into account:

+the cost of financing rate is the forecast weighted average of the costs applicable to borrowings in respect of capex that are forecast to be outstanding during the disclosure year;

+the total costs applicable to borrowings outstanding as used in calculating the weighted average must include costs of borrowings made or forecast to be made specifically for the purpose of any particular –

+capex projects; or

+capex programmes; and

+the amount of borrowing costs forecast to be capitalised during the disclosure year must not exceed the amount of borrowing costs forecast to be incurred during the disclosure year;

+where a capital contribution is received by an EDB, the relevant asset will become works under construction for the purposes of calculating the cost of financing;

+subject to subclause (i), a capital contribution will reduce the cost of works under construction for the purpose of the calculation of the finance cost, even if the resulting value of works under construction is negative;

+subject to subclause (g), where the value of works under construction will be negative in accordance with subclause (e), the cost of financing for the period ending on the forecast commissioning date will be negative;

+where the cost of financing an asset which is works under construction is negative under subclause (f), it will reduce the forecast value of the relevant asset or assets by that negative amount where such a reduction is not otherwise made under GAAP;

+for the purpose of subclause (d), works under construction includes assets that are forecast to be enhanced or acquired; and

+where the cost of financing is forecast to be derived as income in relation to works under construction and is-

+negative; and

+included in regulatory income under an ID determination,

+it will not reduce the forecast value of the relevant asset or assets where such reduction would not otherwise be made under GAAP.

 For the avoidance of doubt-

-revenue derived or forecast to be derived in relation to works under construction that is not included in regulatory income under an ID determination or preceding regulatory information disclosure requirements reduces the cost of an asset by the amount of the revenue where such reduction is not otherwise made under GAAP; and
+revenue derived or forecast to be derived in relation to works under construction that is not included in regulatory income under an ID determination reduces the cost of an asset by the amount of the revenue where such reduction is not otherwise made under GAAP; and

 where expenditure on an asset which forms or is forecast to form part of the cost of that asset under GAAP is incurred or forecast to be incurred by an EDB after that asset is commissioned or forecast to be commissioned, such expenditure is treated as relating to a separate asset.